rebazp/P5CherryLeaves/README.md

 ## ML Business Case
 * **Enhanced Efficiency**: The adoption of a machine learning (ML) system for immediate identification of powdery mildew on cherry leaves leads to a substantial reduction in manual inspection time, thereby enhancing the overall efficiency of the process.

-* **Scalability and Reproducibility**: Achieving success in this initiative has the potential to facilitate the deployment of comparable ML-driven detection systems for various other crops.
+* **Scalability & Reproducibility**: Achieving success in this initiative has the potential to facilitate the deployment of comparable ML-driven detection systems for various other crops.
 This would bolster scalability and reproducibility across diverse agricultural contexts.

 ## Dashboard Design